microsoft/ML-For-Beginners/6-NLP/5-Hotel-Reviews-2/README.md

 | Family  with older children                   | 26349  |
 | With a  pet                                   | 1405   |

 You could argue that `Travellers with friends` is the same as `Group` more or less, and that would be fair to combine the two as above.
-The code for identifying the correct tags is [Hotel_Review_Tags](Hotel_Review_Tags.py).
+The code for identifying the correct tags is [the Tags notebook](solution/notebook-tags.ipynb).

 The final step is to create new columns for each of these tags.
 Then, for every review row, if the `Tag` column matches one of the new columns, add a 1, if not, add a 0.
 The end result will be a count of how many reviewers chose this hotel (in aggregate) for, say, business vs leisure, or to bring a pet to, and this is useful information when recommending a hotel.